briandeheus/nots/README.md

 ```

 With our resource created we must let `nots` know what kind of fields our resource can expect.
 A field in traditional
-terms is a column, in modern terms you might call it a "key".
+terms is a _column_, in modern terms you might call it a _key_.
 When creating a field for a resource you need to at least
 specify a name, optionally are the type, and a default value.
 If you do not specify a default value then the field
 becomes required. if you do not specify a type then the type will become `text`.